Joran van der Sloot: Media coverage at Miguel Castro prison

-According to Navarro, Holloway was "snuck" into the prison without identifying to the Dutch TV crew who she was.
+According to Navarro, Holloway was sneaked into the prison without identifying to the Dutch television crew who she was.
 A prison spokesperson stated that Holloway's name was not found in the visitor registry.
 Holloway and the crew were removed from the prison, reportedly after a hidden camera was discovered by the guards.
-Representatives for Holloway and de Vries denied that a hidden camera was involved, or that anything was seized.
+Representatives for Holloway and De Vries denied that a hidden camera was involved, or that anything was seized.
 Miguel Castro Castro prison warden, Alex Samamé Peña, was suspended after video segments of the confrontation between Holloway's mother and Van der Sloot later began airing on the Dutch network SBS6.

 In October 2010, América Televisión broadcast video of a transaction for marijuana within the prison that was conducted by a shirtless man addressed as "gringo Van der Sloot".
 Navarro said that the situation was "staged" and asked the National Penitentiary Institute to investigate how it was leaked.
 Prison spokesperson Bruno Guzman said that Van der Sloot had been painting his cell "to improve his conditions" and the incident was being investigated.

 Van der Sloot's mother, Anita, stated in a Dutch interview that her son could have killed Flores, and that she will not visit him at the prison.
 She said in another interview that she hopes to talk to the family of the victim and apologize to them.